 In partnership with The Royal Children’s Hospital Education Institute, Fight Cancer Foundation launched its pilot education support program for kids and young people living with cancer in 2005.

-The program helps learners from as young as three continue with their education while they receive treatment for cancer.
+The program ran until 2020 and helped learners from as young as three continue with their education while they receive treatment for cancer.

 The Children's Hospital at Westmead